-A chance for members to gather, enjoy, and vote — every year in October, Wiregrass Electric Cooperative (WEC) holds an annual meeting to give its members a chance to learn more about their cooperative and its accomplishments from the past year.
-Members can vote on representatives up for election, receive a full annual report, and get a chance to meet the employees and trustees who make WEC work.
+Every year in October, Wiregrass Electric Cooperative (WEC) holds an annual meeting to give its members a chance to learn more about their cooperative and its accomplishments from the past year.
+Members can vote on representatives up for election, vote on any recommended bylaws changes, and receive a full annual report.

 But this isn’t any regular meeting — it’s also a party to celebrate you, our member!
 Each year we offer food, drinks, fellowship, games, as well as dozens of prizes including cash, gift cards, and other items!